Genomics of Adaptation and Speciation

 3 ECTS, 2 SWS

-In order to pass, students can miss a maximum of 1 session, and lead the discussion of one paper (i.e. presentation of an article).
+In order to pass, students must lead the discussion of one paper (i.e. presentation of an article) and participate actively in the discussion of any of the other topics.

-Grading is based both on the presentation and on the student's participation in the discussion during the other sessions.
+Thu final grading is based both on the presentation (50%) and on the student's participation in the discussion throughout the entire course (50%).

 Below there's a description of the topics addressed in each discussion session, along with a list of key concepts and suggested papers.